access to health records

 Although you have a legal right to access your health records, sometimes you will be charged for this.

-The Government’s information strategy (opens new window), launched in 2012, is a 10-year plan for improving information in the NHS.
+The Government’s information strategy, launched in 2012, is a 10-year plan for improving information in the NHS.
 The strategy includes an aim that everyone should be able to access their GP records, including test results, online by 2015.
+You can now view parts of your GP records by using GP online services.
+Find out how to register for GP online services by visiting nhs.uk

 The strategy also says that all confidential information in healthcare records must be kept safe and secure, and only used appropriately.
 It also means that health records are shared appropriately with professionals who might be involved in your care, so that they can offer the best treatment and management of your condition.